Knickerbockers (clothing): In Japan

 In Japan, tobi trousers—similar to knickerbockers—are worn by construction workers, and their popular length has significantly increased over time, lowering the baggy part down the bottom of the leg like plus-fours and plus-sixes, and sometimes to the feet like trousers.

 Knickers: Great Britain

-In the United Kingdom, Ireland and some Commonwealth nations, the term knickers is used for women's undergarments.
+In the United Kingdom, Ireland, and some Commonwealth nations, the term knickers is used for women's undergarments.
 Use of the term owes its origin to illustrator George Cruikshank, who did the illustrations for Washington Irving's droll History of New York when it was published in London.
-He showed the old-time Knickerbockers in their loose Dutch breeches, and by 1859, short loose ladies undergarments, a kind of abbreviated version of pantalettes or pantaloons, were knickers in England.
+He showed the old-time Knickerbockers in their loose Dutch breeches, and by 1859, short loose ladies' undergarments, a kind of abbreviated version of pantalettes or pantaloons, were knickers in England.

+Knickers: Indian subcontinent

+Knickers for boys and young men were introduced in the Indian subcontinent during the British Raj.
+Knicker is used as a loanword in many Indian languages to refer to shorts, like nikar Hindi, and nikkaru in Kannada and Telugu.